-Refrigerants are found in every HVAC system and work to cool our homes and businesses.
-Like all appliances, HVAC systems require maintenance and issues may arise, such as a refrigerant leak.
+Refrigerant, also called freon, is found in every HVAC system and work to cool our homes and businesses.
+Like all appliances, HVAC systems require maintenance and issues may arise, such as a freon leak.
 Refrigerant leaks can present potentially dangerous issues if not taken care of properly, so knowing how to detect a leak and what to do if you have a leak are very important.

 What Are Refrigerants?

 Refrigerants are cooling agents that are present in all HVAC systems.
 To put it simply, refrigerants are what make HVAC systems possible.
 They work simultaneously with the coils of an AC unit to cool and remove humidity from inside.

 Air Conditioner Freon Leak Symptoms

 Detecting a freon leak isn’t for amateurs, but there are some things you can do to check for a leak.